We Went to the McDonald’s Build Your Own Burger Test Restaurant

+VICE: From what I understand, you’re not the type of person who would generally be considered a foodie.
+Why did you start this blog?
 Chris Maggio: I’m a complete outsider to the culture of food.
 It’s a little painful for me to live in Brooklyn because there seems to be some sort of food renaissance happening here that’s culturally relevant.
 I feel completely excluded from it, but that may just be my own doing.
 It seems like I’m clueless enough to participate in the food movement in a satirical way.
 Most of the fodder stems from looking at food photography on food blogs and Yelp, where the idea of going out to a restaurant and almost stealing someone else’s piece of artwork is frequently exhibited for a wide audience to see.

+You’re arguing that taking pictures of your food at a restaurant is like stealing art?
 In a way, yes.
 I think going to a restaurant where the chef takes pride in the presentation and construction of a meal is something both chefs and consumers consider to be works of art.
 Photographing these dishes and riding the line between the creator and curator is a blurred path, a space where the photographer gains credit for someone else’s work.